 To illustrate this a little bit, the folks over at Eco Traveller Guide did some math for us.
 A typical flight between New York and London has 300-400 passengers.
 If every passenger brings a checked bag, that means baggage is responsible for 70,000 pounds of carbon dioxide emissions per flight.
-And with about 1.2 million passengers flying this route every year, over 220 million pounds of carbon emission per year…for just one route.
-If everybody reduced what they brought to just a carry on, think of the difference it could make.
+And with about 1.2 million passengers flying this route every year, it would create over 220 million pounds of carbon emissions per year…for a single route.
+If everybody reduced what they brought to just a carry-on bag, think of the difference it could make.

 So, I think it goes without saying that packing light requires you to also pack smart.
 You really want to be thinking efficiency here — pack items that are multipurpose, versatile, durable and reusable.

 Now, I’m not necessarily talking multi-purpose like convertible pants — you know the ones from the 90s that zipped into shorts (although, if you can find a cute pair of those, let me know).
 No, similar to the shoe example above, I’m talking about finding pieces of clothing that can be worn in several situations (i.e. try not to bring a bunch of separate clothing for hiking, lounging, exploring the city and going out at night).
 Think a pair of men’s swim trunks that are quick drying and are nice enough that they can be worn wandering around the city on a warm day, like the Riz Braunton Swim Shorts.
 Or a tee or tank that can be worn as a base layer, by itself on a scorcher or as a workout or sleep shirt, like the Everlane Racerback Tank.